Jin93/MEBayesSL/README.md

-# MEBayesSL
+# MUSSEL

-MEBayesSL is an R-based command line tool for implementing ME-Bayes SL, a powerful method for developing ancestry-specific polygenic risk score (PRS) that integrates information from GWAS summary statistics and external LD reference data from multiple populations (ancestry groups).
-ME-Bayes SL infers SNP effect sizes via a Bayesian model with an induced prior correlation structure across populations followed by an ensemble learning step with the [Super Learner](https://www.degruyter.com/document/doi/10.2202/1544-6115.1309/html).
+MUSSEL is an R-based command line tool for implementing MUSSEL, a powerful method for developing ancestry-specific polygenic risk score (PRS) that integrates information from GWAS summary statistics and external LD reference data from multiple populations (ancestry groups).
+MUSSEL infers SNP effect sizes via a Bayesian model with an induced prior correlation structure across populations followed by an ensemble learning step with the [Super Learner](https://www.degruyter.com/document/doi/10.2202/1544-6115.1309/html).

 The preprint will be put on bioRxiv soon and is available upon request.
 Please contact Jin Jin (Jin.Jin@Pennmedicine.upenn.edu) for details.

 ## Installation & Data Preparation

-- Download the source files from https://github.com/Jin93/MEBayesSL/.
-From now on we call the folder /MEBayesSL/ for simplicity.
+- Download the source files from https://github.com/Jin93/MUSSEL/.
+From now on we call the folder /MUSSEL/ for simplicity.

-- Download the ref_bim.txt from [this link](https://www.dropbox.com/s/58uzwqewxv34wal/ref_bim.txt?dl=0) and save it under /MEBayesSL/.
+- Download the ref_bim.txt from [this link](https://www.dropbox.com/s/58uzwqewxv34wal/ref_bim.txt?dl=0) and save it under /MUSSEL/.

 - Download and decompress the LD reference data and save the decompressed folder as ${path_LDref}.